robsondepaula/devops-with-kubernetes/part1/1_13/README.md

 This document was updated with a working solution.

 # Kubernetes
-Create the local directory (if not exists):
+Create the local directory (if not exist):
 ```
 mkdir -p /tmp/kube
 ```